ansys/pyworkbench/doc/source/contribute.rst

 Contribute
 ##########

-Thank you for your interest in contributing to PyWorkbench!
+Thank you for your interest in contributing to PyWorkbench.
 Contributions are welcome to make the project better, whether it's fixing bugs, adding new features, or improving documentation.